 Where does ClevAir fit in?

-ClevAir is a smart building product that optimizes energy usage, automates operations, and reduces costs.
+ClevAir is a smart building product that optimizes energy usage, automates operations, gives an overview and reduces costs in addition to CO2.
 It doesn’t fall into any of the categories we covered above, but it does have a fairly diverse feature-set.

 It automates HVAC operations, like some BAS do; it helps you monitor and track energy usage, like a traditional EMS (but goes beyond that by automatically optimizing energy use), and lets you remotely monitor and control some parts of your building(s), much like a modern BMS.

 Another feature that sets ClevAir apart from traditional solutions, is that it usually doesn’t require any significant hardware upgrades for installation.
 It’s also remarkably interoperable; can seamlessly integrate with different existing building systems.

 In addition to the aforementioned, ClevAir also offers the following features:

 - Provides portfolio-wide insights regarding energy usage and carbon emissions.